 These Low Carb Muffins are chocolatey and stuffed with zucchini, but no one will ever know!
-Low carb muffins are an easy and delicious way to get some extra veggies into your diet…and your kids diet!
-My kids love these low carb muffins and they love to help me make them too!
+Chocolate Zucchini muffins are an easy and delicious way to get some extra veggies into your diet…and your kids diet!
+My kids love these muffins and they love to help me make them too!
 They are perfect as an after school snack or they would be great in lunch boxes too!

 I was raised in the south and that meant a slew of baked quick breads from my grandma.
 I loved her warm banana bread and her yummy zucchini bread that she made on a regular basis.
 I still bake my kids banana bread now.
 My favorite recipe is Janet’s Rich Banana Bread, except I halve the sugar, mash the bananas, and skip the walnuts.
 I personally love my banana bread with walnuts, but my kids do not!
 Since I make that one for my kids, I’m nice and leave out the walnuts.

 Now that I have been eating low carb (lowish sugar for my kids), I have been skipping the banana bread and opting for these yummy low carb muffins!
 I need to try this low carb banana bread from Wholesome Yum though.
 It looks amazing!